What is Interconnection Service?

 The Interconnection Service application must be submitted and approved by ComEd prior to the installation of a generation facility.

 Interconnection Service applications are classified by the size and type of generating facility being installed.
 Each level of Interconnection Service has a different review process time as follows:

-Level 3: 10 MVA or less and the DG facility does not export power – Up to 35 business days (10 business days for the completeness review and 25 business days for the technical review).
+Level 3: 10 MVA or less, the DG facility does not export power

 I’m installing fewer solar panels than my inverter’s output capacity.
 What aggregate kilowatt (kW) output value should I use for generation facility nameplate rating?